kubernetes/website/content/en/docs/reference/glossary/container-lifecycle-hooks.md

 date: 2018-10-08
 full_link: /docs/concepts/containers/container-lifecycle-hooks/
 short_description: >
-  The lifecycle hooks expose events in the container management lifecycle and let the user run code when the event occurs.
+  The lifecycle hooks expose events in the container management lifecycle and let the user run code when the events occur.

 aka:
 tags:
 - extension
 ---
-  The lifecycle hooks expose events in the container management lifecycle and let the user run code when the event occurs.
+  The lifecycle hooks expose events in the {{< glossary_tooltip text="Container" term_id="container" >}}container management lifecycle and let the user run code when the events occur.

 <!--more-->